Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Valentine's Day is a day to show the people you care about how much you love them.
-It's typically a day to give cards, flowers, and candy, for partners to go out to dinner for a date, and for kids to have parties at school and eat lots of sugar.
-At our house, we indulge in lots of fun Valentine's Day crafts, make cookies and other fun treats, and really lavish the love on our children.
+It's typically a day to give cards, flowers, and candy; a day for partners to go out to dinner for a date; and a day for kids to have parties at school and eat lots of sugar.
+At our house, we indulge in lots of fun Valentine's Day crafts, make cookies and other fun treats, and really lavish love on our children.

 Maybe you can make handmade cards this year for each other, make a special breakfast together, have a picnic in the middle of the living room full of homemade goodies, and read books to each other about love and being loving.
 You can bet that's what we will be doing for Valentine's Day this year!